EvertonGrant/showtime-plugin-navi-x/README.markdown

 Note 6: These features work only in the Showtime Plugin Navi-X, there's not support for those features in any other platform, including XBMC and Boxee.

 ## TODO
-### Processors
-- While statements
+- Add: While statements
-- Multiple variable if conditions
+- Add: Multiple variable if conditions
+- Add: List scraping features
+- Add: IMDB View (?)
+- Add: Popups on the fly (?)

 ## FAQ
 ### 1. Live Streams from playlists are supported in Showtime?